Qualify for the WIHS Championship Finals at Verizon Center

 - $10,000 WIHS Adult Jumper

-- 29 horse/rider combinations will be accepted in each division
+- 29 horse/rider combinations will be accepted in the hunter divisions

 - WIHS Championship competitors must be WIHS members in order for points to count toward the finals.